 All my life I have loved the out of doors—especially wild places.
 There is something unpredictable about wild terrain, exciting, a little risky.
 It is also why I am drawn to abstract painting.
 It is the unexpected that delights: a wildflower pushing up through decaying leaves, an accidental smear on the canvas that leaves a beautiful mark I did not try to make.
 These are gifts that satisfy me.

-Just like a forest, an abstract painting grows into itself and cannot be known ahead of time: it is a call and response, moment by moment, and can never be replicated (although I have unsuccessfully tried).
+Just like a forest, an abstract painting grows into itself and cannot be known ahead of time: it is a call and response, moment by moment, and can never be replicated.
 My painting process starts with spontaneous mark-making, then the laying on of bold shapes, followed by layers of acrylic or oil paint that I draw into and scrape away.
 Once an interesting line or color pulls the painting in a direction I want to follow, I build the layers of paint more deliberately into a composition that incorporates both the quiet expanse and bountiful energy of the wilderness I love.

 The process of naming a painting is also important to me.
 I want the name to be a window into the painting that also allows the viewer to move anywhere else they want to go.
 I often spend a lot of time looking at a painting, engaging in an intuitive process of association until a word or idea pulls me toward a name that feels right.
 Playing with words is similar to exploring with paint: it is the unexpected that moves me.